-III.
-Exams (60%)
+II.
+Exams (75%)

-There will be three equally weighted exams in this class: two midterms, September 25 and November 6, and a take-home final to be handed out December 12th and due by midnight on December 18th on Canvas.
-Midterm exams will be a mix of multiple-choice, short-answer, and essay questions.
+There will be three equally weighted exams in this class: Exam 1 on February 17, Exam 2 on March 31, and a take-home Exam 3 to be handed out April 28 and due by midnight on May 5th on Canvas.
+Exams 1 and 2 will be a mix of multiple-choice, short-answer, and essay questions.
 The final will consist of essay questions.
 Exams are not cumulative.

-IV.
+III.
 Participation (10%)

 Your participation grade is calculated via in-class assignments and group work assigned periodically throughout the semester.
 You cannot make up participation points so you must be present to be awarded them.
 Because "stuff" comes up in life that might mean missing class, I will drop your lowest participation grade, (i.e. a 0 if you had to miss one class).
+As part of your participation grade, you will also be required to act as "scribe" on a rotating basis throughout the semester.
+When it is your turn to scribe, you will use the first 5 minutes of the class to recap the main points of the last week's lecture.